 Red hot pokers have a long blooming period.
 They will provide vibrant colour to any garden during the summer months and are able to rebloom, returning year after year.

-Growing Red Hot Poker Plants
+Where to Plant Red Hot Poker Plants

 The red hot poker thrives in direct sunlight, although they can tolerate shade too.
 They need soil able to provide proper drainage because although they are hardy plants, the one thing known to kill them is poor drainage.
 Damp soil during the winter can also be problematic and cause root rot.